RiGunw/data-analyst-journey/README.md

 [HackerRank](https://www.hackerrank.com/domains/sql) is also a good place to practice solving some challenges.

 ## Trying Out Python!
-To start, I've tried and wrote some important basic essentials of python lines.
+For starters, I've tried and wrote some important basic essentials of python lines.
 The reference I used was from this video: https://youtu.be/fWjsdhR3z3c?si=UxBlrT9ZxG6zaIx0
 (Shoutout to Indently Channel, a really good educational youtube channel!)